HumanCellAtlas/dcp-community/rfcs/text/0000-dss-deletion-daemon.md

    also return a 404.
 The same applies to HEAD requests, both versioned and unversioned.
 The file versions referenced by the deleted bundle version are not immediately affected by the deletion and remain accessible.
-The bundle and associated files are added to the deletion daemons queue.
-The deletion queue is an AWS SQS.
+The bundle and associated files are added to a deletion queue for regularly schedule **Physical Deletion**.

-   A notification is sent out to subscribers of datastore deletions when a bundle is tombstoned, so they can update their index appropriately.
+   A notification is sent out to subscribers of datastore deletions when a new bundle tombstone is created, so they can update their index appropriately.

-4) The deletion daemon is an AWS Lambda with privilages to deleted files from the replicas.
-An administrator may manually invoke the deletion daemon or wait for it run on  CRON job once daily.
+4) On a regular schedule the deletion queue is processed by code running within a secure boundary.
+An administrator may manually invoke the deletion process or wait for it run at it's scheduled time once daily.
    The deletion daemon is responsible for performing **Physical Deletes** of data from the deletion queue.
-   A physical delete involves placing a file deletion marker for every file version and file blob referenced by the deleted bundle version.
+   A physical delete makes all files associated with a bundle or bundle version inaccessible.
 This will make HEAD and GET requests against those file versions return a 404.

    A log entry is produced when ever the deletion daemon is run.
 It contains information on what bundles and files have been logically deleted, the reason, the admin who executed the deletion, and info about the deletion markers.
-   The same information is stored in the **Deletion Table** in dynamoDB.
-   The Deletion Table contains the information needed to reverse Physical Deletes before the data is Permanently deleted.
+   The same information is stored in the **Deletion Table**.
+The deletion table tracks all bundles and files currently pending permanent deletion.
+The Deletion Table contains enough information to reverse Physical Deletes before the data is Permanently deleted.

 5) Data that has been physical deleted remain in the bucket for 7 days before being permanently deleted from the bucket.
    This grace period allows the deletion to be reversed within that time period.
-   After the grace period the bucket life cycle rules on the replica will automatically delete any data with an expired deletion marker.
-The entry in the deletion table associated with the bundle is also removed when the bundles is permanently deleted.
+After the grace period the data will be permanently deleted.

 ### Primary indexes